Sawmill: Current trends

 In the twentieth century the introduction of electricity and high technology furthered this process, and now most sawmills are massive and expensive facilities in which most aspects of the work is computerized.
 The cost of a new facility with 2 e6board feet/day capacity is up to CAN$120,000,000.
 A modern operation will produce between 100 to 700 e6board feet annually.

 Small gasoline-powered sawmills run by local entrepreneurs served many communities in the early twentieth century, and specialty markets still today.

 A trend is the small portable sawmill for personal or even professional use.
 Many different models have emerged with different designs and functions.
 They are especially suitable for producing limited volumes of boards, or specialty milling such as oversized timber.
 Portable sawmills have gained popularity for the convenience of bringing the sawmill to the logs and milling lumber in remote locations.
-Some remote communities that have experienced natural disasters have used portable sawmills to rebuild their communities out of the fallen trees.
+Some remote communities that have experienced natural disasters have used portable sawmills to rebuild their communities out of the fallen trees, such as when Hurricane Helene devastated south-east United States in 2024, and communities of volunteers used their portable sawmills to aid reconstruction.

 Technology has changed sawmill operations significantly in recent years, emphasizing increasing profits through waste minimization and increased energy efficiency as well as improving operator safety.
 The once-ubiquitous rusty, steel conical sawdust burners have for the most part vanished, as the sawdust and other mill waste is now processed into particleboard and related products, or used to heat wood-drying kilns.
 Co-generation facilities will produce power for the operation and may also feed superfluous energy onto the grid.
 While the bark may be ground for landscaping barkdust, it may also be burned for heat.
 Sawdust may make particle board or be pressed into wood pellets for pellet stoves.
-The larger pieces of wood that won't make lumber are chipped into wood chips and provide a source of supply for paper mills.
-Wood by-products of the mills will also make oriented strand board (OSB) paneling for building construction, a cheaper alternative to plywood for paneling.
+The larger pieces of wood that will not make lumber are chipped into wood chips and provide a source of supply for paper mills.
+Wood by-products of the mills will also make oriented strand board (OSB) paneling for building construction, a cheaper and in some use cases more robust alternative to plywood for paneling.
 Some automatic mills can process 800 small logs into bark chips, wood chips, sawdust and sorted, stacked, and bound planks, in an hour.